 Healthy hens and roosters don’t come in baskets from storks.
-It takes the right kind of chicken feed to turn them into active clucking fluffy butts in your coop.
+It takes the right kind of chicken feed to turn them into healthy, thriving, fluffy butts in your coop.
 Read on for an informative Chicken Feed 101 mini course!

 What is chicken feed called?

-For baby chicks a day old to 10 weeks starter feed should be crumbles or mash that contain 18% protein.
+For day-old baby chicks to 10 weeks, starter feed should be crumbles or mash that contain 18% protein.
 Don’t be confused with crumbles and mash.
-Crumbles look like tiny pieces of granola while mash are finely ground chicken feed pellets.
-Both are easier to be consumed by chicks compared to huge pellets.
+Crumbles look like tiny pieces of granola while mash is finely ground chicken feed pellets.
+Both are easier for chicks to consume compared to huge pellets.

 Eventually, they’ll start laying.
 Chicken layer feed would be similar to the textured mixture of crumbles, mash, and pellets.
 However, It needs at least 16% protein minimum, with added calcium.
-Layers need high protein chicken feed as well for more eggs.
-You also need to stay away from feeding onions, and other strong tasting foods to layers.
-They cause and undesirable taste to the eggs.
+Laying hens need high-protein chicken feed as well for more eggs.

-What do you feed chickens for tasting the best eggs?
+What to feed chickens for the best tasting eggs?

-We try different types of chicken feeds, but we feed them high quality layer feed and supplement it with our very own blend of natural herbs, oyster shells, garlic for immune boosting, and apple cider vinegar granules to balance gut pH and introduce beneficial bacteria.
-You can check it out here.
+In addition to the great feed, we also use our very own blend of natural herbs, oyster shells, garlic for immune boosting, and apple cider vinegar granules to balance gut pH and introduce beneficial bacteria.

 What do you feed a chicken?

-The basis of any good chicken diet is a high quality poultry feed.
-We feed our girls a layer mash, which provides them with the right amount of protein and minerals to keep them laying eggs!
+The foundation of any good chicken diet is a high-quality poultry feed.
+We feed our girls this high protein layer feed, which provides them with the right amount of protein and minerals to keep them at the top of egg production!
 In short, you can feed chickens:

 - Dried insects like black soldier fly larvae or mealworms